 Those who have read Pete’s story know that my dad had a favorite picture hanging in his man-cave, “the Pub.”
 In fact, it was the springer spaniel in the portrait that had dad recommending that I get a springer that he saw advertised.

 Dad’s no longer with us, but I have his picture hanging in my hallway.
 I recently learned that it’s titled “Solid Comfort,” and was painted by William Henry Lippincott.
-Indeed it’s a comfort to me.
-As was Pete, my springer.
+Indeed it’s a comfort to me, as was Pete, my springer spaniel.